miguel-oltra/taller-master-ugr/README.md

 ## 📚 Training Structure

 This repository contains exercises across **four difficulty levels**, each in its own branch.
-Choose the branch that matches your current skill level or work through them progressively.
+You must complete all exercises in each branch before progressing to the next level.
+After finishing a level, create an outcome branch to document and submit your work for evaluation.

 ### 🌱 Newbie Level
 **Branch**: `newbie`